barotto/libRocketDoc/pages/cpp_manual/decorators.md

 // @param[in] texture_name The name of the texture to load.
 // @param[in] rcss_path The RCSS file the decorator definition was loaded from; this is used to resolve relative paths.
-// @return The index of the texture if the load was successful, or -1 if the load failed. int LoadTexture(const EMP::Core::String& texture_name, const EMP::Core::String& rcss_path);
+// @return The index of the texture if the load was successful, or -1 if the load failed. int LoadTexture(const Rocket::Core::String& texture_name, const Rocket::Core::String& rcss_path);

 // Returns one of the decorator's previously loaded textures.
 // @param[in] index The index of the desired texture.